Missouri vs. Virginia prediction, odds, time: 2025 Gator Bowl picks from proven model

 SportsLine's model has revealed its Virginia Cavaliers vs. Missouri Tigers best bets for the TaxSlayer Gator Bowl 2025

 Kickoff from EverBank Stadium is at 7:30 p.m.
 ET.
-The Tigers are 4-point favorites in the latest Missouri vs. Virginia odds, while the over/under is 43.5.
+After opening at -6.5, the Tigers are 4-point favorites in the latest Missouri vs. Virginia odds, while the over/under is 43.5.
 Before making any Virginia vs. Missouri picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: